onyazuka/react-haniwa-menu/README.md

     - Item 7(terminal)
     ...

-Activator is the element by clicking on which menu is rendered.
+'Activator' is the element that should be clicked to show/hide the menu.

 ## Usage examples
 Please look src/examples